Your Future is Our Future...

 Plant Multiple Crops

-Diversity is key when you are trying to turn a profit in agriculture.
-If all you sell is tomatoes the likelihood of success and profit is little to none.
+Diversity is key when trying to turn a profit in agriculture.
+If all you sell is tomatoes, the likelihood of success and profit is little to none.
 Being able to offer something else if one crop fails is necessary for the survival of a small farm.
-Consider integrating animals into your farm to help maintain vegetable crops and bring in additional income.
+Consider integrating animals into your farm to help maintain vegetable crops and increase income.

-Turkey’s and other foul eat bugs that are harmful to vegetables and cut back on pesticides or other natural insecticides.
-Other animals are commonly used as natural groundskeepers and their waste used as fertilizer and so on.
+Turkey and other foul eat bugs that are harmful to vegetables and cut back on pesticides or other natural insecticides.
+Other animals are commonly used as natural groundskeepers, and their waste is used as fertilizer and so on.

 Skip The Middle Man